ibm-cloud-docs/EventStreams/mirroring.md

 |cluster |  |Manager |
 {: caption="Table 3.
 Target cluster permissions" caption-side="bottom"}

-## Considerations when sharing clusters between multiple entities
+## Considerations when you share clusters between multiple entities
 {: #sharing_clusters}

 When multiple entities, such as different business units, are sharing an instance and require isolation from each other, follow naming guidelines to simplify the management and operation of mirrored clusters.

-Name Kafka resources using the following template:
+Name Kafka resources by using the following template:
 &lt;ENTITY_PREFIX&gt;&lt;SEPARATOR&gt;&lt;NAME&gt;

-where:
+Where:
-- &lt;ENTITY_PREFIX&gt; is the prefix for the entity that uses this topic
+- &lt;ENTITY_PREFIX&gt; is the prefix for the entity that uses this topic.
-- &lt;SEPARATOR&gt; is an optional character that is used to easily separate the entities and resource names
+- &lt;SEPARATOR&gt; is an optional character that is used to easily separate the entities and resource names.
-- &lt;NAME&gt; is the name of the Kafka resource
+- &lt;NAME&gt; is the name of the Kafka resource.

 For example, if the accounting business unit requires a topic that is called invoices, you can call it `accounting.invoices`.